Do you have a plan for retirement? It is not uncommon for a person to reach retirement age and not have enough money to sustain his or her life.

 Requirements include being at least 21 years old, earning more than $600 annually, and being an employee of your business for at least three years within the past five.

 You must make contributions to the plan for your employees as they cannot do so themselves.
-There is a limit on how much may go into the account.
+There is a limit on how much may go into the account - but these tend to be higher contribution limits compared to most employer plans.

 You can only contribute the same percentage of income into your account that you contribute to your employees' accounts.
 The average return rate for an SEP IRA is similar to a traditional IRA.